guruprasaad123/-cradlewise/README.md

 ## 1 )

-### Theory
+### Autocorrelation

-Autocorrelation is nothing but correlation of the signal and it's delayed version. i.e Autocorrelation of 2 functions of f(t) & f(t+1).

-Autoconvolution :

-which is different from autocorrelation in a way that it flips the signals to do the convolution
+yes ,Two signals are same if autocorrelation of the two signals are same.

-### Solution
+### Autoconvolution

-if these `autocorrelation` of the two signals are same then it could possibly be that two signals are same there could be some delay (t+a).
+Yes ,Two signals are same if autoconvolution of the two signals are same.
+Please, Refer this (file)[https://github.com/guruprasaad123/cradlewise/edit/master/correlation_convolution.ipynb].<br>

 ## 2)